ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/security_labels/retrieve.rst

     GET /v2/securityLabels/TLP Amber/indicators/addresses

-We can also drill down even further by adding the ID of an associated Indicator to the end of the query like:
+We can also drill down even further by adding an associated Indicator to the end of the query like:

 .. code::

-    GET /v2/securityLabels/TLP Amber/indicators/addresses/54321
+    GET /v2/securityLabels/TLP Amber/indicators/addresses/0.0.0.0

-Where ``54321`` is the ID of an Address labeled with the ``TLP Amber`` Security Label.

 Retrieve Labeled Victims
 ^^^^^^^^^^^^^^^^^^^^^^^^